lexpostma/Rickies/Readme.md

 -   📱 Standalone web app, optimised for iOS devices with support for dark mode, sharing, pull-to-refresh, and safe areas.
 -   🗄 Built on top of an [Airtable](https://airtable.com/invite/r/srbbQalO) database.
 All data and most assets and calculations come from there.
 -   🔍 [Search and filter](https://rickies.co/?search=promotion) the full prediction [archive](https://rickies.co/archive), including metadata like prediction type, category, host, event and more.
 With search term highlighting and charts that change with the results.
+-   🎄 Supports holiday specials with [The Pickies](https://rickies.co/pickies), including [The Pickies Charter](https://rickies.co/charter) with history, [Triple J Leaderboard](https://rickies.co/3j-leaderboard) with Memoji, and the [archive](https://rickies.co/3j-archive) with custom filters.

 ## More